 - You are in a new relationship, seeing this person for a few weeks or so and something doesn’t feel right.
 You don’t want to overreact and ruin things, but on the other hand – you love yourself enough to know that you should at least investigate.

-- You are in a long-term relationship (even marriage), and you already passed the stage described above, but quickly realised things aren’t as bad as you thought and stayed with him.
+- You are in a long-term relationship (even marriage), and you already passed the stage described above, but quickly realized things aren’t as bad as you thought and stayed with him.
 Now, the little red flags from the beginning are all over the horizon, and you know things aren’t what they supposed to be.
 It’s time to love yourself and act.

-What is disrespectful behaviour in a relationship?
+What is disrespectful behavior in a relationship?

 Did you notice that it sound like manipulation?

 That’s because manipulation in a relationship is a form of disrespect, but not the only form.